umr-ds/OPPLOAD/README.md

 The `examples` folder contains an example script how to generate these values.

 ### Server Selection
-DTN-RPyC offer four server selection modes.
+OPPLOAD offer four server selection modes.

 #### First
 The first server found in the Rhizome store will be chosen (`first`).